bertinshawd/LambdaValidate/README.md

 As with Java8, while this could be used with a static field, the scope of the instance members used for validation would not be available, so it's not advisable.
 Again, as with Java8 It's advisable to make it `final` since constraints are immutable.

-Sepcific to Groovy `def` is treated as an `Object`, this means you need to declare constraint functions as type `ConstraintFunction`, or there will be a `ValidationException` because the JSR303 spec does not require the instance's runtime ttype type to be inspected, but uses the field's declared type.
+In Groovy `def` is treated as an `Object`, this means you need to declare constraint functions as type `ConstraintFunction`, or there will be a `ValidationException` because the JSR303 spec does not require the instance's runtime type type to be inspected, but uses the field's declared type.

 Two traits with default methods are provided: `ThrowingSelfValidating` and `ReturningSelfValidating`, which add self validating behaviour that throws exceptions or returns sets in that order.
 Both these traits are extensions of `SelfValidating` interface in the core.